BioinfoUNIBA/sars-cov-2-editing/README.md

 </div>
 <p>SubstitutionsPerSequence.py generates 6 output files:</p>
 <ul>
-<li>SRR11550046.bwa.Badreads with a list of low quality reads</li>
+<li>.bwa.Badreads with a list of low quality reads</li>
 <li>SRR11550046.bwa.context with a list of nucleotides surrounding the editing sites to calculate the sequence context</li>
 <div class="highlight-python">
 <pre>
 #Example of the content
 # column 1: genomic position
 # column 2: editing type
-# column 3: sequence context.
-In the middle the edited base.
+# column 3: sequence context.SRR11550046 In the middle the edited base.
 3430 AG CAG
 3440 AG TAA
 3441 AG AAT